How to Automate High Value Conversions with Google Ads Conversion Set Bidding and CallTrackingMetrics

 It was a continuous, never-ending endeavor.

-And since the introduction of these tools, I can’t say necessarily that things are easier, but they are different.
-Let’s take a closer look at how smart bidding works, and how you can make Google Ads work with CallTrackingMetrics to automate for high value conversions.
+First, let’s take a closer look at how smart bidding works, and how you can automate Google Ads with CallTrackingMetrics to automate for higher-value conversions.

 The Magic of Target CPA